Prospective instructors must complete the following steps before becoming certified:

 Step 5: Demonstrate instructional presentation skills.

 Attend an Certified Instructor course virtually or in person and obtain a satisfactory evaluation by the Business Associate or Certified Instructor teaching the class.
-These courses are conducted virtually and in person at HDI headquarters in Colorado Springs, CO.
+These courses are conducted virtually.

 - Microsoft (MCT)